Tricked111/Tricked111/README.md

 ### Hi there 👋, my name is Daniil
 #### 👨‍💻 I am a student at VUT FIT Technical University
 This is a collection of my projects from school and my personal projects.
-I love programming and learning new things
+I love programming and learning new things.

 Skills:
 * 💻 C